AndreiMuciu/empidemics-simulation-APD-project/ReadMe.txt

 This project simulates the development of an epidemic, providing insights into the effectiveness of parallelization strategies.
-The simulation includes one serial implementation and two parallel implementations, based on different methodologies:
+The simulation includes one serial implementation, two parallel implementations, based on different methodologies on Threads, and anoterone based on MPI processes:

 1. Serial Implementation: A baseline, non-parallelized version of the epidemic simulation.
 2. Parallel Implementation 1: Utilizes manual explicit data partitioning.
 3. Parallel Implementation 2: Employs OpenMP for parallelization.
+4. Parallel implementation based on processes: A performance-optimized version using the MPI (Message Passing Interface).

 The program can be executed with the following command:

-./ExecutableName TOTAL_SIMULATION_TIME inputFileName ThreadsNumber
+./ExecutableName TOTAL_SIMULATION_TIME inputFileName ThreadsNumber (MODE == 0)

+for MODE == 1 (Parallel based on processes):
+compilation: mpicc -o program_name epidemics.c -fopenmp
+run: mpirun -np 4 ./program_name

 -TOTAL_SIMULATION_TIME: Total time for the simulation to run.
 -inputFileName: Path to the input file containing simulation parameters.